Netcracker/DRNavigator/documentation/public/installation.md

     kubectl annotate validatingwebhookconfigurations site-manager-crd-validating-webhook-configuration cert-manager.io/inject-ca-from=<NAMESPACE>/site-manager-tls-certificate
     ```

     3.2.
-In case of integration with openshift service serving certificates mechanism, add the following annotations in CustomResourceDefinition and ValidatingWebhookConfiguration templates, which helps to update caBundle in theirs webhook:
+In case of integration with OpenShift service serving certificates mechanism, add the following annotations in CustomResourceDefinition and ValidatingWebhookConfiguration templates, which helps to update caBundle in theirs webhook:

     ```yaml
     apiVersion: apiextensions.k8s.io/v1